855 Community Building jobs in the United States

 To perform this job successfully, an individual will need to perform each crucial duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-+ High School Diploma, GED, or trade school diploma with 4-5 years of job-related experience.
++ High School Diploma or equivalent experience, GED, or trade school diploma with 4-5 years of job-related experience.
 In lieu of a diploma, a combination of experience and education will be considered.
-Universal CFC certification and Valid Driver's license required.

 + Meet the physical requirements of this role including stooping, standing, walking, climbing stairs/ladders, and the ability to lift/carry heavy loads of 50 lbs. or more.